stjude-rust-labs/planetary/README.md

 Planetary transporter, but instead are directly mounted at the requested paths into the executor containers.

-However, the transporter still needs access to the local shared volume to ensure specified inputs exist and also to create the specified outputs at their expected locations.
+The transporter still needs access to the local shared volume to ensure specified inputs exist and also to create the specified outputs at their expected locations.